rzcao/APIC-analytical-complex-field-reconstruction/README.md

-# Angular Ptychograhic Imaging with Closed-form method
+# Angular Ptychographic Imaging with Closed-form method
-This is a simple tutorial for Angular Ptychograhic Imaging with Closed-form method (APIC).
+This is a simple tutorial for Angular Ptychographic Imaging with Closed-form method (APIC).
 We provide an example for performing reconstruction using the data included here.
 Interactive images of a few reconstruction results can be found [here](https://rzcao.github.io/APIC_Results/).

 The preprint of APIC can be found on [arXiv](https://doi.org/10.48550/arXiv.2309.00755).